Skip to Content

 Soil also delivers oxygen to the plant’s roots.

-Nutrient delivery is better in soil because there’s more control over the pH (soil acidity) than with other growing mediums.
+Nutrient delivery is better in soil because there’s more control over the pH (soil acidity) than other growing mediums.

 Feeding fertilizers via soil is ideal as there’s a higher degree of control over N-P-K Values of plant food/fertilizer.